-RECS has a Pro-Active Discipline Plan, which is utilized throughout the school.
+RMCS has a Pro-Active Discipline Plan, which is utilized throughout the school.
 This plan is implemented when a student's behavior needs to be changed from inappropriate to exemplary, where needed.
 We are never satisfied with merely stopping poor behavior; we desire to teach the student to do what is right.
 We do not discipline a student out of anger or for the sake of convenience, but with a loving desire to help the student do what is right and grow in a positive manner.
-In combination with the school-wide pro-active discipline plan the Responsive Classroom program, which is a character education program, where character development lessons are infused into school-wide curriculum on a regular basis.
-RECS Teachers and staff consistently model and teach appropriate behavior to our students.
-Another element that we utilize is a monitoring system for tracking strikes.
+In combination with the school-wide pro-active discipline plan the Developmental Design program, which is an RMCS Behavior and character education program, where character development lessons are infused into school-wide curriculum on a regular basis.
+RMCS Teachers and staff consistently model and teach appropriate behavior to our students.
+Another element that we utilize is a monitoring system for tracking infractions.
 As children need to be held accountable for following rules and procedures the teachers give warnings in an effort to help redirect minor distractions and problems.
-If the behavior continues the child receives a strike.
-This is tracked on a shared on each student's agenda.
-All teachers have access to the agendas and parents must sign it on a nightly basis.
-When the student exceeds the number of strikes a parent conference is scheduled to enlist the support of the parents.
+If the behavior continues the child receives a minor infraction.
+This is tracked on a shared electronic document where all teachers have access.
+When the student exceeds the number of minor infractions a parent conference is scheduled to enlist the support of the parents.
 When the parent comes to the school for the conference all teachers meet together with the parent and solutions are discussed.
 The student is also in attendance and it is made very clear to them that the group is there to help them understand that the goal is their success and the importance of them putting forth their best efforts.